sahib/python-glyr/_sources/provider.txt

 .. note::

    This dictionary gets built on import.
+Different version of libglyr may deliver different providers.